Jeewantha/leefy/README.md

 * Report bugs and issues
 * Submit pull requests to fix issues
 * Create documentation(DOC will be available soon)
-* Document feature request(Preferebly with code that implements the feature)
+* Document feature request(Preferably with code that implements the feature)

 ** Please feel free to contribute to the project in any way you like!